zhoubenjia/MotionRGBD-PAMI/README.md

 arXiv version: [this url](https://arxiv.org/abs/2211.09146)

+This repo is the official implementation of "A Unified Multimodal *De-* and *Re*-coupling Framework for RGB-D Motion Recognition" as well as the follow-ups.
+It is an extension of the [CVPR'23](https://github.com/damo-cv/MotionRGBD/) paper.
+It currently includes code and models for the following tasks:
+> **RGB-D-based Action Recognition**: Included in this repo.

+> **RGB-D-based Gesture Recognition**: Included in this repo.

+>**Video data augementation**: Included in this repo.
+See the ShuffleMix+ strategy in this paper.

 ## News
+***2023/07/29***

+1. Uploaded the training results on the [NTU-RGBD-120](https://paperswithcode.com/paper/ntu-rgbd-120-a-large-scale-benchmark-for-3d) dataset.

 ***2023/06/20***

 1. Add dataset split files.
 2. Fixed some bugs.
 3. Update README.

+## Visualization

 ## 1. Performance
 <p align="center">